 For the last year I’ve been learning through failure about SFP+ 10GB networking.
-SFP+ requires matching the correct module with the correct wire with the correct settings on the networking device and the correct direction of the cables for the magic of 10GB networking to work.
+SFP+ requires matching the correct module with the correct wire with the correct settings on the networking device.
+To further complicate this hot mess the cables are not bi-directional so you have to pay special attention to what end you plug in for the magic of 10GB networking to work.

-For my 10GB network I’m running the Ubiquiti Unifi Switch 16 XG .
-Over the last year I’ve purchased a number of 10GB SFP+ connectors to use with the switch including:
+For my 10GB network I’m running the Ubiquiti Unifi Switch 16 XG (16XG).
+Over the last year I’ve purchased a number of 10GB SFP+ cables and connectors to use with the switch including:

-I had not noticed any glaring problems with this mix of adapters until I added a vSAN Cluster to the network.
+I did not run into any glaring problems with this mix of adapters when connected to the 16XG, until I added a VMware vSAN cluster to the network.
 I use a 3-node VMware ESX 7.01 vSAN cluster running on the VMware-unsupported Intel NUC computing device platform.
 Each Intel NUC is using a Thunderbolt 3 10GB SFP+ adapter to connect to the switch (QNAP QNA-T310G1S).
 While each Intel NUC is hardware identical and software identical, one of the three Intel NUCs network connectivity was configured with Number 4 above and the other 2 were configured with Number 5.
 This was mainly due to budget constraints where I ran out of inventory of number 5 and had the number 4 in a drawer ready to go.
 10GB is 10GB right?
 Boy was I wrong.

 The symptoms I was experiencing involved terrible file transfer speeds and very slow responses from the VM’s running on the cluster along with vMotion events taking a long time.
 I spent a few weeks troubleshooting the vSAN and ESXi configuration side of this thinking the speeds were likely due to the hard drives or some misconfiguration on my part.
 When I exhausted that route of troubleshooting I started thinking about hardware differences, the network cable being the only difference.
 I started simple and ran the included vSAN Host Network Performance Test.
 It’s the last column in the screenshot that had me concerned: